 - Lineage 2 gives benefits to health and mana regeneration when sitting, but forces you to stand up if damage is taken.

-- City of Heroes had a rest power that rapidly restored your health and endurance, but applied a heavy resistance and defense debuff and prevented you from moving or attacking while it was active, to prevent it from being used in combat.
+- City of Heroes had a rest power that rapidly restored your health and endurance, but applied a heavy resistance and defense debuff and prevented you from moving or attacking while it was active, to discourage using it in combat.

 - In Star Wars: The Old Republic uses its resting mechanic somewhat differently: staying at a cantina, whether logged in or out, gives characters bonus XP, though not for Free To Play accounts and it doesn't count towards Level Up until redeemed by regular XP gains.
 There are also active abilities like the Sith Inquisitor's Seethe, which quickly replenish your and your Non-Player Companion's health at the cost of immobilizing you for the duration of the ability.